jigpu/linuxwacom-wiki-archive/wiki/Kernel_Input_Event_Overview.md

 The one approach is tablets will send a BTN\_TOUCH event with value of non-zero any time a tool comes into proximity of the tablet and 0 when out of proximity.
 The ABS\_PRESSURE event is then used to determine when the tool is touching the tablet.
-ABS\_PRESSURE only make sense to have non-zero values when BTN\_TOUCH is a non-zero value and applications may be required to ignore ABS\_PRESSURE in case driver sends non-zero values always.

 The other approach is tablets will send a BTN\_TOOL\_PEN event with value of non-zero any time a tool comes into proximity of the tablet and 0 when out of proximity.
 The BTN\_TOUCH event is then used to determine when the tool is touching the tablet.
 The ABS\_PRESSURE event is optional in this case but can be sent to complement the BTN\_TOUCH.

-When ABS\_PRESSURE is supported, the meaning of BTN\_TOUCH can sometimes change to always track BTN\_TOOL\_PEN and then ABS\_PRESSURE must be used to determine in proximity versus touching.
-Similar to above, a non-zero value of ABS\_PRESSURE may need to be ignored by application when BTN\_TOUCH=0 or BTN\_TOOL\_PEN=0.
+When ABS\_PRESSURE, BTN\_TOUCH, and BTN\_TOOL\_PEN are all 3 supported,
+the meaning of BTN\_TOUCH can sometimes change to same meaning as BTN\_TOOL\_PEN.
+In this case, it is safest to ignore BTN\_TOUCH value.

 There are cases of simple tablets were the hardware can not report when in proximity of tablet and can only report when physically touching.
-In these cases, BTN\_TOUCH=non-zero will always come with a BTN\_PRESSURE=non-zero or BTN\_TOOL\_PEN will always equal BTN\_TOUCH.
+Applications generally do not need to worry about this.
+The events reported will never be a combination where the tool is in proximity but not touching tablet.

 Most user applications detect difference between a tablet and things such as touchpads on /dev/input/eventX is by looking for support for